codatio/codat-docs/docs/using-the-api/best-practices/implementing-a-mapping-page.md

 WHY CHANGED, NOT COMPLETE? what we are trying to say is - fetch accounts on first link, and then get notified as soon as that initial ffetch is done - once done, pull a list of accounts and show it to the customer to map

 3. Once notified by the webhook, call our [List accounts](/accounting-api#/operations/list-accounts) endpoint and use the response to display `account.name` and `account.id` in a dropdown box for your customer to choose the correct mapping.
 You can also query the response to simplify the mapping experience for your customer:

     * Display only active accounts of relevant account type needed for your mapping page, such as `type=income` and `status=active`.
     ```
     /companies/{{companyId}}/data/accounts?query=status=active&&type=income
     ```
     * Set defaults for customers.
 For example, if you are mapping sales revenue, check if a “Sales” account exists and present it as a suggestion.
     ```
     /companies/{{companyId}}/data/accounts?query=name~sales
     ```
     * If creating or updating invoices or payments in Xero, allow your customer only to select a bank account that has the 'Enable payments to account' checkbox ticked.
     ```
     /companies/{{companyId}}/data/accounts?query=isBankAccount%3dtrue
     ```

 :::tip Missing accounts

-If the account required for correct mapping does not exist, you can offer your customer to create one.
+If a new account is required for correct mapping, you can offer your customer to create one.
 You will need a user interface that supports additional steps, such as populating fields required for account creation by the specific accounting platform.

-You can read our guide on [creating, updating, and deleting data](/using-the-api/push).
+Read our guidance on [creating, updating, and deleting data](/using-the-api/push) with Codat.
 :::

 ### Mapping validation

 Once the initial mapping is complete, you need to validate account mappings periodically because customers may continue changing their list of accounts after they have set up your integration.

 We recommend validating the mapping prior to performing any create or update operation.
 Use the [Dataset data changed](/using-the-api/webhooks/core-rules-types#dataset-data-changed) webhook to listen for changes in the underlying data for the `chartOfAccounts` data type.

 If new accounts are present that have not been mapped yet, notify your customer and guide them back to the mapping page.

 ## User interaction for Xero

 THIS XERO THING - IT S NOT REALLY FOR ACCOUNT MAPPING, SHOULD THIS BE IN THE XERO INTEGRATION STUFF INSTEAD?

 If you provide your SMB customers with an application, we recommend you implement a setup page that allows them to connect their accounting software and manage integration settings without any assistance from your support or onboarding teams.

-Consider including the following:
+Consider including the following features:

 - Ensure that the name of their connected business displayed in your application matches the name in the accounting software.
 - Include a button that allows them to disconnect the app from the integration.